Robust Cauchy-Based Methods for Predictive Regressions: Empirical Application

 \section{Empirical Application}

-To illustrate the empirical performance of the proposed tests relative to the Cauchy RT and Cauchy VC tests, we reexamine the dataset used by \citet{CJP2016} to test the predictability of stock returns using the dividend--price (D/P) and earnings--price (E/P) ratios as predictors.
-For stock returns, we employ the NYSE/AMEX value-weighted index and the S\&P~500 index obtained from the Center for Research in Security Prices (CRSP).
+To illustrate the empirical performance of the proposed tests relative to the Cauchy RT and Cauchy VC tests, we reexamine the dataset used by \citet{CJP2016} to test the predictability of stock returns using the dividend--price (D/P) and earnings--price (E/P) ratios as predictors.\footnote{\textbf{Further empirical results, including intercept-robust estimations and Wald-type tests compared to IVX \citep{KMS2015}, are detailed in the Online Appendix C.}} For stock returns, we employ the NYSE/AMEX value-weighted index and the S\&P~500 index obtained from the Center for Research in Security Prices (CRSP).
 The dividend--price ratio is defined as the annual dividend divided by the current total market value.
 Further details on data construction are provided in Section~6.1 of \citet{CJP2016}.

 Following \citet{CJP2016}, we estimate two types of predictive regressions: one based on all returns and another based only on returns generated from the diffusive component of stock prices, obtained by first testing for jumps and removing observations corresponding to detected jumps.
 In all cases, we apply one-sided tests.